-WAC 173-442-040 Exemptions.

-- (1) Covered GHG emissions do not include: - (a) The following subparts referenced in Table 120-1 in WAC 173-441-120; - (i) Manure Management: Subpart JJ; - (ii) Suppliers of Coal-Based Liquid Fuels: Subpart LL; - (iii) Suppliers of Industrial Greenhouse Gases: Subpart OO; - (iv) Importers and Exporters of Fluorinated Greenhouse Gases Contained in Pre-Charged Equipment or Closed-Cell Foams: Subpart QQ. - (b) CO2 from industrial combustion of biomass in the form of fuel wood, wood waste, wood by-products, and wood residuals, as provided in RCW 70.235.020(3); - (c) CO_2 that is converted into mineral form and that is not emitted into the atmosphere; and - (d) Emissions from a coal-fired baseload electric generation facility in Washington that emitted more than one million tons of GHGs in any calendar year prior to 2008, as provided in RCW 80.80.040(3). - (e) Covered GHG emissions from petroleum product producer or importer do not include: - (f) CO2 emissions that would result from the complete combustion or oxidation of the following products as specified in 40 C.F.R.
-Part 98, Table MM-1, as adopted by May 1, 2016: - (i) Kerosene-type jet fuel;
+- WAC 173-442-040 Exemptions.
+(1) Covered GHG emissions do not include: - (a) The following subparts referenced in Table 120-1 in WAC 173-441-120; - (i) Manure Management: Subpart JJ; - (ii) Suppliers of Coal-Based Liquid Fuels: Subpart LL; - (iii) Suppliers of Industrial Greenhouse Gases: Subpart 00; - (iv) Importers and Exporters of Fluorinated Greenhouse Gases Contained in Pre-Charged Equipment or Closed-Cell Foams: Subpart QQ. - (b) ${\rm CO_2}$ from industrial combustion of biomass in the form of fuel wood, wood waste, wood by-products, and wood residuals, as provided in RCW 70.235.020(3); - (c) ${\rm CO_2}$ that is converted into mineral form and that is not emitted into the atmosphere; and - (d) Emissions from a coal-fired baseload electric generation facility in Washington that emitted more than one million tons of GHGs in any calendar year prior to 2008, as provided in RCW 80.80.040(3). - (2) Covered GHG emissions from petroleum product producer or importer do not include: - (a) $\rm CO_2$ emissions that would result from the complete combustion or oxidation of the following products as specified in 40 C.F.R.
+Part 98, Table MM-1, as adopted by May 1, 2016: - (i) Kerosene-type jet fuel; - (ii) Residual fuel oil No. 5 (navy special); - (iii) Residual fuel oil No. 6 (a.k.a. bunker C); - (iv) Petrochemical feedstocks: Naphthas (< 401 °F); - (v) Petrochemical feedstocks: Other oils (> 401 °F);

-- (ii) Residual fuel oil No. 5 (navy special); - (iii) Residual fuel oil No. 6 (a.k.a. bunker C); - (iv) Petrochemical feedstocks: Naphthas (< 401 °F); - (v) Petrochemical feedstocks: Other oils (> 401 °F); - (vi) Lubricants; - (vii) Waxes; and - (viii) Asphalt and road oil. - (g) CO2 emissions that result from the complete combustion or oxidation of products when all of the following occur: - (i) The products are exported from Washington; - (ii) Final distribution of the product occurs outside of Washington; and - (iii) The GHG emissions associated with exported petroleum products are voluntarily reported in compliance with chapter 173-441 WAC. - (2) Covered GHG emissions for a natural gas distributor do not include: - (a) Emissions from the combustion or oxidation of products supplied to a covered party that has an emission reduction requirement; or - (b) Units or processes exempted in subsection (4) of this section. - (3) Stationary sources included in the Clean Power Plan (40 C.F.R.
-Part 60 Subpart UUUU) will be considered to comply with the requirements of this chapter at the beginning of the first compliance period of the Clean Power Plan provided that: - (a) EPA has approved Washington's implementation plan; - (b) The approved implementation plan requires greater GHG emissions reduction than required under 40 C.F.R.
+- (vi) Lubricants; - (vii) Waxes; and - (viii) Asphalt and road oil. - (b) ${\rm CO}2$ emissions that result from the complete combustion or oxidation of products when all of the following occur: - (i) The products are exported from Washington; - (ii) Final destination of the product is outside of Washington; and - (iii) The GHG emissions associated with exported petroleum products are voluntarily reported in compliance with chapter 173-441 WAC. - (3) Covered GHG emissions for a natural gas distributor do not include: - (a) Emissions from the combustion, oxidation, or other use of products supplied to a covered party or voluntary party that has an emission reduction requirement; or - (b) Units or processes exempted in subsection (4) of this section. - (4) Stationary sources included in the Clean Power Plan (40 C.F.R.
+Part 60 Subpart UUUU) will be considered to comply with the requirements of this chapter at the beginning of the first compliance period of the Clean Power Plan provided that: - (a) EPA has approved Washington's implementation plan for the Clean Power Plan; - (b) The approved implementation plan requires greater GHG emissions reduction than required under 40 C.F.R.
 Part 60, Subpart UUUU; and - (c) When a unit within a covered party's facility is subject to the Clean Power Plan, then only the GHG emissions from that unit(s) are covered under this subsection.